mdn/browsercompat/docs/installation.rst

 2. Optionally, provision a PostgreSQL database, recommended to match production.
 The default Django database settings will use a SQLite_ database named ``db.sqlite3``.
-3. Optionally, run Memcached_ for improved read performance and to match production.
-The default settings will run without a cache.
+3. Optionally, run Redis_ or Memcached_ for improved read performance (production uses Redis for caching and for the Celery_ backend) The default settings will run without a cache or asynchronous tasks.
 4. `Clone project locally`_.
 5. `Create a virtualenv`_.
 6. Install dependencies with